bonitasoft/bonita-doc/md/active-directory-or-ldap-authentication.md

 **Note:** Remember to remove the debug flag for production.

 **Note:** These examples use the JAAS standard syntax (as used by Tomcat).
-They can easily be adapted to the JBoss XML syntax.
+They can easily be adapted to the Wildfly XML syntax.

 #### Active Directory